Montana-Media-Arts/441-web-tech-Spring2019-course/modules/week-7/_posts/2001-04-01-constructor.md

 The constructor method should be used to setup or _initialize_ an objects _properties_.

-As an example, if we were creating a Person, we may want to specify properties such as;
+As an example, if we were creating a Person, we may want to specify properties such as:

 - `eyeColor`
 - `numberOfLegs`